-The DSS first uses predictive computer models for CHF, and other decision models to suggest the appropriate intervention for the patient in his/her current state.
+The DSS first uses predictive computer models for CHF and other decision models to suggest the appropriate intervention for the patient in his/her current state.
 Next, the patient’s psychological profile and state is used to select the most appropriate presentation of the intervention, as well as select psychological interventions aiming to increase the receptiveness to medical advice and help cope with the disease.
 The interventions are finally presented to the user through the mobile application.
 The data generated by the system is stored in the cloud, taking into account privacy and security concerns.
-It is available to the treating physician through a web interface, and he/she are also be able to modify the advice provided by the DSS if necessary.
+It is available to the treating physician through a web interface, and he/she is also be able to modify the advice provided by the DSS if necessary.
 Anonymized data is available to medical researchers, who can be able to gain new insights into the CHF and its management.

 The HeartMan system achieves improved self-management of CHF by using a DSS based on predictive models intended for the patients.
 The HeartMan DSS is designed as a patient-oriented system, promoting self-care management in an individualized fashion.
 The users are educated and assisted in the monitoring procedures required by the system, and provided with personalized advice together with explanations appropriate for their understanding.
 As a result, they are closely involved in their disease management.
 From the available evidence, these features are expected to increase the level of patient participation.

 The HeartMan system is a major step forward in the technology for self-management of CHF.
 It provides considerably more value to the patients than the current devices that only monitor the patients’ physiological signals and at best provide basic interpretations.

 The HeartMan system provides decision support through cognitive behavioral therapy using an approach based on cognitive dissonance and mindfulness exercises.
 From the available evidence, these features are expected to enhance the level of patient empowerment and self-control.